jsgosnell/Starter_code/2020_BIO_2100_Quizzes/Quiz_2.md

   - explanation for test you will use
   - results from statistical test
   - clear explanation of how results relate to your stated hypotheses
-  - confidence interval for your estimate of left-handedness in the tribe
+  - confidence interval for your estimate